oracle-devrel/cd3-automation-toolkit/docs/createnetwork-jenkins.md

    This completes the export of Security Rules, Route Rules and DRG Route Rules from OCI.
 Terraform plan/apply should be in sync with OCI.

 <br>[Go back to Networking Scenarios](#executing-networking-scenarios-using-toolkit-via-jenkins)

 ### Add/Modify/Delete NSGs

 Follow the below steps to update NSGs.

-1. Modify your excel sheet to update required data in the Tabs - NSGs.
+1. Modify the excel sheet to update required data in the Tabs - NSGs.

 2. Execute the _setupOCI.py_ pipeline with _Workflow_ as _Create Resources in OCI(Greenfield Workflow)_